 You’re under increasing pressure from senior management to boost revenues and cut costs, while maintaining service levels to customers.
 But, how can you strike the right balance between what appear to be competing objectives?

 The answer lies in your service organization’s first-time fix rate.
-When you focus on improving this metric, it’s like pulling a lever that can simultaneously increase customer satisfaction, reduce operational costs and create new revenue by freeing up technicians to handle more jobs every day.
+When you focus on improving this field service metric, it’s like pulling a lever that can simultaneously increase customer satisfaction, reduce operational costs, and create new revenue by freeing up technicians to handle more jobs every day.

 What is First-Time Fix Rate?

 Whether your organization services medical equipment, HVAC systems or solar panels, the question is the same: How often do your technicians resolve customers’ problems on the initial visit?

 That’s your first-time fix rate.

 According to Aberdeen Group research, “best-in-class” field service organizations resolve the issue on the first visit 88 percent of the time, “average” companies achieve an 80 percent rate and the “laggards” struggle at 63 percent.